Shauna Cropsey: Community Engagement Services Manager

 Andraya came to CIP looking for an internship to finish out her undergrad.
 She graduated in December 2013 with a Human Services degree from Metropolitan State University.
 Growing up in Oakdale, Minnesota, her passion started young.
 For many years she volunteered through Special Olympics as a coach and unified partner for swimming, bocce, track, and bowling.
 Andraya joined CIP to continue helping people live their greatest lives as an Employment Consultant and was promoted to Supported Employment Manager in May 2016.
 Andraya’s other passion is getting outdoors and enjoying the Minnesota summers, (camping, hiking, fishing, and campfires!

-Meg Lee: Assistant Program Manager, Supported Employment Services
+Meg Lee: Program Manager, Supported Employment Services

 Chris Yard: Assistant Manager, Community Engagement Services

 Chris has a Political Science degree from the University of Minnesota Morris.
 After college, he has worked on local state and federal political campaigns.
 Additionally, he has mentored and taught young people in Minneapolis, Winona, Brooklyn Center, and Morris Minnesota.
 In his spare time, he is an avid reader and history enthusiast.

 Christina Nason Frerichs: Administrative Coordinator, Supported Employment Services

 Christina has over 10 years of experience supporting individuals in residential settings.
 She is passionate about person-centered thinking, something she learned at an early age from her mom, who also worked in the non-profit field.
 Christina was born in Alaska but grew up in Iowa, where she attended the University of Iowa.
 A proud member of the Cloud Appreciation Society, and something of an amateur astronomer, she enjoys marveling at the wonders of the sky.
 In her free time, Christina also enjoys learning new things, reading medical and political histories, and spending time with her sister and niece.